Samstar777/jamf-asset-ownership-survey/README.md

 If you encounter any issues or errors while using the script, refer to the following troubleshooting steps:

 * Ensure that the Jamf Pro service is available and accessible from the machine running the script.
-* Verify the correctness of the Jamf Pro username and password specified in the script.
+* Verify the correctness of the Jamf Pro API username and password specified in the script.
 * Check the script log file for any error messages or unexpected behavior.
 * Review the script code and comments for any missed configuration steps or syntax errors.